 Dogs have served on many battlefields in recent decades, including World War II, the Korean War, Vietnam, Iraq and Afghanistan.
 They worked in numerous capacities such as scouting, tracking, and detecting roadside explosives and improvised explosive devices.

-A visit to the U.S. Military Working Dog Teams National Monument is #42 on Pets Adviser’s list of 99 Amazing Activities to Do During Your Dog’s Lifetime.
+A visit to the U.S. Military Working Dog Teams National Monument is #42 on Petful’s list of 99 Amazing Activities to Do During Your Dog’s Lifetime.

 * * *